Solving the Web's Ghostwriting Problem

 Here are the various scenarios currently seen with authored content online.

-1. On-site content, legit author profile, copy 100% uniquely created by said legit author
+1. On-site content, a legitimate author profile, and a copy 100% uniquely created by the original author.

 2. On-site content, legit author profile, ghostwritten/AI copy